Up-down ordered Chinese restaurant processes with two-sided immigration, emigration and diffusion limits: Introduction

-In \cite{FVAT}, we introduced a family of Fleming--Viot superprocesses parametrised by $\alpha\in (0,1)$, $\theta\ge 0$, taking values on the space $(\cM^a_1,d_{\cM})$ of all purely atomic probability measures on $[0,1]$ endowed with the Prokhorov distance.
-Our construction in \cite{FVAT} is closely related to our construction of interval partition evolutions.
-We can now extend this model to the case $\theta\in [-\alpha,0)$ and identify the desired stationary distribution, the two-parameter Pitman--Yor process, here exploiting the connection with an $\mathrm{SSIP}^{(\alpha)}(\theta+\alpha, 0)$-evolution.
+In \cite{FVAT}, we introduced a family of Fleming--Viot superprocesses parametrised by $\alpha\in (0,1)$, $\theta\ge 0$, generalising the labeled infinitely-many-neutral-alleles model introduced by Ethier and Kurtz \cite{EthiKurt93,EthKurtzBook}.
+These Fleming--Viot superprocesses take values on the space $(\cM^a_1,d_{\cM})$ of all purely atomic probability measures on $[0,1]$ endowed with the Prokhorov distance.
+Our construction in \cite{FVAT} is closely related to interval partition evolutions.
+We can now extend this model to the case $\theta\in [-\alpha,0)$ and identify the desired stationary distribution, the two-parameter Pitman--Yor process \cite{PitmanYor97,IshwJame01}, here exploiting the connection with an $\mathrm{SSIP}$-evolution in the emigration case.
 This is discussed in more detail in Section~\ref{sec:FV}.